rockset/rockset-js/packages/cli/README.md

 The `rockset local` commands allow you to create Query Lambdas locally, include them in your source code and deploy them to Rockset.

 You can find a complete reference for all supported `rockset local` commands [here](/packages/cli/reference/local.md).

+You can find a 'Hello world' tutorial [here](/packages/cli/tutorials/queryLambdaHelloWorld.md).

 ### Set Up Query Lambdas Source Directory